Seven tips for cleaning your teeth without a toothbrush

 You know that healthy teeth and healthy gums require regular brushing and flossing.
 But in a pinch, here are a few things you can try:

 Gnaw on some fresh celery, carrots, broccoli, or cucumbers.
 These foods can help scrape plaque from your teeth, removing some of the odor-causing bacteria.
-Plus, fresh veggies are also good foods for teeth.
+Plus, fresh veggies are good foods for teeth.

 Yes, plain old water can help wash away any food particles left in your mouth.
 Swishing it around may also help loosen anything left between your teeth.